Channapha Khamvongsa, Executive Director

 Bridget Johnson, Intern

-Bridget Johnson is a senior at the University of Wisconsin-Madison majoring in Political Science and Southeast Asian Studies.
+Bridget Johnson is a recent graduate of the University of Wisconsin-Madison with a dual major in Political Science and Southeast Asian Studies.
 Her interest in Southeast Asia arose after spending a year in Indonesia as a Rotary Exchange Student, and has further grown from studying the region in its historical, political, and linguistic angles throughout her college years.
 She hopes to translate her regional knowledge and passion for human rights into a career in the public or non-profit sector.
 She is a past recipient of the Foreign Language and Area Studies Fellowship and is an alumna of the U.S. Department of State Critical Language Scholarship program.

 Victoria Liu, Graphic Consultant